-Imagine a player saying: “I jump on a shield and slide down the stairs shooting arrows into the Uruk-hai…”
+Imagine a player saying: “I jump on a nearby shield and slide down the stairs shooting arrows into the Uruk-hai…”

 Everyone at the table gets really excited and they imagine a scene that looks like this:

-To which GM responds: “Well, you would need Fleet of Foot and Successive Attacks to pull that off as one action.
+To which the GM responds: “Well, you would need Fleet of Foot and Successive Attacks to pull that off as one action.
 Do you have those abilities?
 Too bad.
 You fire one arrow into the Uruk-hai horde dealing 4 damage.
 Next.”

 Empowering Player Imagination

 GM: “OK.
 Sliding down the stairs will require a balancing check (DC 6).
 If you fail you will fall into the horde, on a critical fail you will fall into the horde and impale yourself.
-You can make a hindered attack if you spend effort.
+You can make a hindered attack if you spend Effort.
 You must pay an initial cost of 3 Speed points.”

-- epic moves have epic fails, let’s state some possible fail states
+- “Epic moves have epic fails, let’s state some possible fail states.”

-All in all, we ended up with an action+attack(hindered) on a successful DC check.
+All in all, we ended up with an action plus a (hindered) attack on a successful DC check.
 Not quite Legolas level of epic, but still enough to make a scene work.
 It comes at a hefty cost and great risk, so we don’t have to worry about any potential abuse.

-While I like to empower my players, I still want to maintain diversity at the table and not devaluate similar abilities that other players might have or are waiting for them at higher tiers.
+While I like to empower my players, I still want to maintain diversity at the table and not devalue similar abilities that other players might have or are waiting for at higher tiers.
 I mentioned Fleet of Foot and Successive Attacks already, but what if I had a character who Fights With Panache at the table?
-I would need to take into account that similar ability Mobile Fighter becomes available at 4th Tier for her!
+I would need to take into account that the similar ability Mobile Fighter becomes available at 4th Tier for her!

 In that case, I would probably say: “No Gimli, you can’t do that as one action, but Legolas might give it a go…”